C0D1UM/technical-standard/viewsets/README.md

 ## Use Django Built-in FilterClass/Ordering
-for simple search/filter/ordering, use Django built-in filterClass.
-It is easier than implmenting in `get_queryset` function To setup, `pip install django-filter`.
+For simple search/filter/ordering, use Django built-in FilterClass.
+To setup, run `pip install django-filter`.
 Then add `'django_filters'` to Django's `INSTALLED_APPS`

 ```py
 # Good: